Five Fun Fall Picture Books to Read Aloud

 Michael Garland’s illustrations are always gorgeous, and this book is no exception.
 It’s the story of a teacher who loves to read aloud from a special book, and the characters in this book always jump out of the book and become real as she reads.
 One day, someone else reads the book, and chaos ensues!
 It’s fun, and the kids love to think about story characters that they would like to see in real life.

 What are your first graders’ favorites?
-Feel free to share other fabulous first grade read aloud ideas!
+Feel free to shout out other fabulous first grade read aloud ideas in the comments!